-12 Jun Introducing the 1 Giant Mind Learn to Meditate course with Leigh Houghton
+12 Jun Introducing The 1 Giant Mind – Learn How To Meditate Now

 I’ve tried many different meditation techniques.
 Many of them held my attention for a period of time but none of them set me up with a purpose or allowed me to feel content with what I was trying to achieve which I presumed would be a state of peace.
 I knew meditation was the answer to the anxiety I experienced in my life, but I was confused as to what it actually was and how to do it.